n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Discussion

-The proposed reduction may be used to introduce more realistic forms of coupling functions to idealized models such as the Kuramoto model.
-The classic Kuramoto model only uses a pure sine function to describe coupling, but the proposed method may be used to include additional sinusoidal terms that approximate the Fourier expansion of more biologically realistic coupling functions.
-This idea may be applied naturally beyond the Kuramoto model, e.g., to the higher-order reduction of the Haken-Kelso-Bunz (HKB) equation in \cite{mckinley2021third}, which considers the lowest-order Fourier coefficients of the $\mathcal{H}$-functions of the proposed method.
-Additional Fourier modes may be computed and added as needed.
+The proposed reduction may be used to introduce more realistic forms of coupling functions to idealized models such as the Kuramoto model, \yp{which uses a single sinusoid to describe oscillator interactions.
+Realistic interaction functions often involve more Fourier modes, as demonstrated in the present study (see, e.g., Figures \ref{fig:a:11} - \ref{fig:a:43}) and Figures \ref{fig:a:vdp11} - \ref{fig:a:vdp32})}.
+This idea may be applied naturally beyond the Kuramoto model, e.g., to the \yp{second}-order reduction of the Haken-Kelso-Bunz (HKB) equation in \cite{mckinley2021third}, which considers the \yp{first}-order Fourier coefficients of the $\mathcal{H}$-functions of the proposed method.